highpockets/FunRace3D/Readme.md

 The parts that were difficult for you and why?

-I like spending time to organize my code a bit better, but 5 hours just isnt enough time for that.
+I would have like to add an AI character to race against and I like spending time to organize my code a bit better, but 5 hours just wasn't enough time for that.

 The parts you think you could do better and how?